-We made an initial grant of 10,000 shares of restricted common stock to each of our directors who is not an officer or employee of our manager or iStar in consideration of their agreement to join our board.
-We intend to approve and implement an ongoing compensation program for our directors who are not officers or employees of our manager or iStar that will consist of annual cash retainer fees and long-term equity awards.
-We intend to provide additional cash or equity compensation to such directors who also serve on a committee.
-We will reimburse each of our directors who are not officers or employees of our manager or iStar for his or her travel expenses incurred in connection with his or her attendance at full board of director and committee meetings.
-Directors who are officers or employees of our manager or iStar will not receive compensation for serving on our board of directors.
+We intend to approve and implement a compensation program for our independent directors that will consist of annual cash retainer fees and long-term equity awards.
+We intend to provide additional cash or equity compensation to independent directors who also serve on a committee.
+We will reimburse each of our independent directors for his or her travel expenses incurred in connection with his or her attendance at full board of director and committee meetings.
+We have not made any payments to our director or director nominees to date.
+Non-independent directors will not receive compensation for serving on our board of directors.